Ayomide Adekilekun

 In the heart of Nicaragua, beneath the silver light of the moon and the hum of crickets in the warm night air, people whisper the name Cegua, a spirit of beauty and horror.
 Her story drifts through generations, a warning wrapped in mystery and moonlight.
 To speak her name is to call forth the ancient fear that grips travellers who wander

-La Diablesse: Trinidad Folktale of the Devil Woman
+Douen: Trinidad Folktale of the Forest Spirits

 Parchment-style artwork of Ti Fi Zoranj and her magic orange tree, Haitian folktale scene.